Kitware/trame/docs/content/docs/getting_started.md

 ### Calling JS methods

-Some components used in your layout may have some API that you can use and call from the Python side.
+Some components in your layout may have APIs that you can use and call from the Python side.
-The code below provide an example of such use case:
+The code below provides an example of such use case:

 ```python
 from trame import js_call